linear-b/gitstream/docs/context-variables.md

 Context variable are the inputs for the automation conditions or checks.

-!!! note
+!!!
+Legend

+    The icons indicate the availability status of each action.

+	- :fontawesome-brands-github: Supported on GitHub
+	- :fontawesome-brands-gitlab: Supported on GitLab
-    Items marked with :octicons-beaker-24: are under development and are not available yet.
+	- :octicons-beaker-24: Under development and not available yet.
+    - :fontawesome-solid-flask: Open beta - Under development and currently available for all

 ## Overview